 Figure 1.
-Effect Sizes of Research on the TM Technique and PTSD with Combat Veterans
+Effect Sizes of Research on TM and PTSD with Combat Veterans

-As this summary chart shows, the various research studies on the TM technique and PTSD in veteran populations consistently show that TM has a large effect1 (>.80) on reducing PTSD symptoms.
+As this summary chart shows, the various research studies on TM and PTSD in veteran populations consistently show that TM has a large effect1 (>.80) on reducing PTSD symptoms.
 Details on the studies follow.